Australia Yacht Charters

-There are many places to explore on your yacht charter in Australia.
-However, there are two locations that are most popular and offer the best experience:
+There are many places to explore on your Australia yacht charter.
+However, there are two locations that are the most popular and offer the best experience:

-- The Great Barrier Reef – this is a popular charter destinations for scuba divers and snorkelers.
+- The Great Barrier Reef – this is a popular charter destination for scuba divers and snorkelers.
 The focus of charters in that area is the underwater world.

-- The Whitsundays – this is a popular honeymoon charter destination.
-It is also a family friendly destination with mild climate and gentle breezes. if you enjoy miles long sandy beaches and crystal clear water, this is the destination for you.
+- The Whitsunday Islands – this is a popular honeymoon destination.
+It is also a family-friendly destination with a mild climate and gentle breezes. if you enjoy miles-long sandy beaches and crystal clear water, this is the destination for you.

 Australia is home to every type of landscape you could imagine.
-From coastal rainforests, to arid deserts.
-On your yacht charter in Australia you will find many hidden gems off the coast of Queensland near the Great Barrier Reef.
+From coastal rainforests to arid deserts.
+When you rent a crewed yacht in Australia, you will find many hidden gems off the coast of Queensland near the Great Barrier Reef.
 Unique and awe-inspiring ports of calls and stunning tropical environs await.
 Just be sure to pack the sunscreen and sunglasses.

 Experience the Amazing Wildlife